 "We've already looked at avoiding and minimizing the impacts," he said.
 Koldehoff said the survey was conducted and reviewed by the state to comply with the National Historic Preservation Act.
 The ancient "trash dumps" and "living sites" believed to occupy the area were old enough that they could not be tied directly to any modern Indian tribe, he said.

-There aren't many accounts of the prehistoric connection to Chicago — especially for the city's Bowmanville neighborhood, just south of the proposed park site — but for decades neighbors have known of the area's prehistoric legacy.
+There aren't many accounts of the prehistoric connection to Chicago—especially for the city's Bowmanville neighborhood, just south of the proposed park site—but for decades neighbors have known of the area's prehistoric legacy.

 "I was really fascinated to learn that our entire neighborhood had been a part of a native habitation," said 20-year Bowmanville resident Barry Kafka.
 "I’m frustrated that we don’t know more about it," Kafka said.
 Oral history in the neighborhood suggested that since the early 1900s, people had been digging up ancient artifacts in their back yards.
 But, unfortunately, history had never been properly recorded to help reconstruct the lives of humans who lived thousands of years ago in what is now modern Chicago.

 "Some of these artifacts ended up hundreds of miles away in a collectors' personal belongings," he said.
-Some of the areas had been a part of the Budlong Pickle Farm in the early 1900s and was tilled.
+Some of the areas had been a part of the Budlong Pickle Farm in the early 1900s and were tilled.
 The portion of land formerly owned by Rosehill, however, had been set aside for future gravesites and left largely untouched since 1859.